Colin Priestner: Music

 Following the disappointing sales of God and Wall Street, Priestner abandoned his music career and began working as a car salesman.
 After four years, during which time he became the Vice President of Norden Volkswagen Volkswagen, Priestner wrote and starred in "Shit Edmontonians Say," a parody video that spoofed Edmonton, Alberta.

 It went viral and generated over 300,000 views in 24 hours.
 The video, which featured cameos from Edmonton Oilers Jordan Eberle and Ryan Nugent-Hopkins as well as other local celebrities, was featured on the front page of the Edmonton Sun and received significant coverage in other media, including regional news programs.

 and new programs throughout the month.

 Buoyed by the success of "Shit Edmontonians Say", Priestner returned to the stage in 2012 to perform at the Royal Alberta Museum Theatre.
 Soon after that, he left his job and began work on a new album.
-It will be recorded in Vancouver with Grammy award winning producer Chin Injeti, the album is due for release in 2014.
+It will be recorded in Vancouver with Grammy Award winning producer Chin Injeti, the album is due for release in 2014.

 Tennis

 Priestner was a top ranked junior tennis player, placed 5th in the Men's Open in Alberta, and was a participant in the Canadian National Junior Tennis Championships in 2000 and 2002.
 In 2002, he received a tennis scholarship to Eastern Illinois University, a Division 1 NCAA school.
-He played competitively for the Panthers for two years before returning home to Edmonton to record his first album.
-While in Edmonton, Priestner continued his education at the University of Alberta and played varsity tennis; he graduated in 2007 with a degree in political science.

-Priestner regularly contributes to 630 CHED's Inside Sports as the channel's tennis correspondent.
+He played competitively for the Panthers for two years.

+Hockey Management

+Priestner was appointed the Blades general manager in 2016, prior to being elevated to both president and general manager in April 2019.
+The Blades have posted a record of 294-166-31-12 under his leadership as of 2024.